 We offer Chiang Mai temple tours that start and end in Chiang Mai.
 The city has more than 300 temples.
-The majority of visitors just visit the main temples such as Wat Doi Suthep, Wat Chedi Luang, Wat Chiang Man (and Wat Phantao next door) and Wat Phra Singh.
-Chiang Mai’s temples are really magnificent.
+The majority of visitors visit the main temples such as Wat Doi Suthep, Wat Chedi Luang, Wat Chiang Man (and Wat Phantao next door) and Wat Phra Singh.
+Chiang Mai’s temples are magnificent.
 You could spend several days visiting temples and monasteries.

 Wat Umong, the forest temple